AndoryuRenoa/MochiJumpLevelEditor/README.md

 *Warning Current Application.Properties will whipe database if spring app is ran*

-Let's try setting ddl to update and running a test
+Let's try dupping the production database setting ddl to update and running a test

 Should do: